cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 A [compiler](https://en.wikipedia.org/wiki/Compiler) is a software that translates source code written in a high-level programming language that humans can read into highly optimized [machine code](https://en.wikipedia.org/wiki/Machine_code) that computers can execute directly.
 Compilers are the backbone of software development.
 Note that compilers are software too.
-This means that they are also written in a programming language, thus to create a compiler one has to use another compiler.
+This means that they are also written in a programming language.
+To create a compiler, we need another compiler, unless we are willing to write it in machine code, which is impractical.

-Creating the first version of a compiler is an intriguing process, referred to as [bootstrapping compiler](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
+Creating the first version of a compiler is an intriguing process, and the end-to-end compiler build pipeline is referred to as [bootstrapping a compiler](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
 The idea is to incrementally develop the full compiler, starting from a very basic one, until a full-fledged, self-hosting compiler is created.
 For example, in the case of the C programming language, the first version of the compiler was written in a basic assembly language which can understand a minimal subset of C.
 Then, the initial compiler was used to write a slightly more advanced C compiler using the minimal subset of C that the initial compiler can handle.